ENJ1/aok/README.md

 # AOK Linux for ARMv7 Chromebooks
-A script to get Arch Linux with Sway Wayland running on an old Chromebook.
+A script to get Arch Linux with Xfce running on an old Chromebook.
 Please read the whole README so you don't end up with a broken install.

 [![Download The AOK Script](https://raw.githubusercontent.com/ENJ1/aok/master/files/arch_linux_gnome_menu_icon_by_byamato.png)](https://www.dropbox.com/s/ahhk0cvjjavfqi4/aok?dl=1 "Download The AOK Script")